Kalaripayattu: Styles

+Each style, or vazhi, in Kalaripayattu has a different purpose.
+The styles are variations that various masters have adapted and modified according to their understanding of the art.

-There are two major styles that are generally acknowledged within traditional Kalaripayattu, and are based on the regions in which they are practiced.
-They are the Northern style, or Vadakkan Kalari, and the Southern style, or Thekkan Kalari.
+There are two major styles that are generally acknowledged within traditional Kalaripayattu, and are based on the regions in which they are practiced, the Northern style, or Vadakkan Kalari, and the Southern style, or Thekkan Kalari.
+These two systems have marked similarities in their styles or vazhi ("way" or "method" in Malayalam), such as Hanuman Vazhi, Bhiman Vazhi, and Bali Vazhi among others.
 The northern style of Kalaripayattu, or Vadakkan Kalari, is primarily practiced in the Malabar region of Kerala, and is based on elegant and flexible movements, evasions, jumps and weapons training.
 The southern style of Kalaripayattu, or Thekkan Kalari, is primarily practiced in the southern regions of Kerala, and specializes in hard, impact based techniques with emphasis on hand-to-hand combat and pressure point strikes.
 Both systems make use of internal and external concepts.

 A third style, the Central style, or Madhya Kalari, is also practiced, but it is less commonly practiced than its northern and southern counterparts.
 A smaller, regional style of Kalaripayattu called Tulunadan Kalari, is referenced in texts such as the Vadakkan Pattukal, but it is largely restricted to the Tulu Nadu region in northern Kerala and southern Karnataka.
 Other smaller, regional styles are also said to exist in isolated regions of Kerala, but these styles are becoming increasingly rare, and difficult to find.
 Examples include Dronamballi, Odimurassery, Tulu Nadan Shaiva Mura, and Kayyangali.

 Northern style

-The Northern style is also known as, Vadakkan Kalari, and is generally regarded as the "original," form of Kalaripayattu.
-This system places more emphasis on physical flexibility exercises rooted on the slogan Meyy kanavanam, meaning, "make the body an eye."
+The Northern style is also known as Vadakkan Kalari, and is generally regarded as the "original" form of Kalaripayattu.
+This system places more emphasis on physical flexibility exercises rooted on the slogan Meyy kannavanam, meaning "make the body an eye".
 These exercises are done individually, as well as in combinations.
 After that meypayattu (a concept similar to kata in Karate) is taught.
 These are a combination of flexibility exercises with offensive and defensive techniques, however, the actual techniques are taught very much later.
 Traditionally, the number of meypayattu may differ as per the teaching methods of the guru.
 Training is usually done in four stages, the first stage being Meipayattu (training stances), followed by Kolthari (practice with wooden weapons), Angathari (practice with metal weapons) and finally Verum kai (barehanded combat).
 Generally, the majority of the Kalaris (schools that teach Kalaripayattu) start training with weapons within 3 to 6 months.
 Some Kalaris only allow one weapon to be learned per year.
 After long stick and small stick fighting, iron weapons are introduced.
 Weapons training begins with the dagger and sword, followed by the spear.
 Not all modern schools use specialized weapons.
 Traditionally, bows and arrows were commonly used in Kerala and students were trained in these techniques, but is rarely taught today.

-Kalaripayattu has three forms, which are distinguished by their attacking and defensive patterns.
-They are Arappa Kayy, Pilla Thangi, and Vatten Thiripp.